 - Be ready to describe your symptoms and if you think you’ve been exposed to the virus.

-Your doctor or hospital will then give you instructions on what you need to do next.
-They could include going to a clinic, going to a drive-thru test location, or staying at home away from other people to avoid spreading the disease.
+Your doctor or hospital will tell you what to do next.
+This could include going to a clinic, going to a drive-through test location, or staying at home and away from other people to avoid spreading the disease.